jarelllama/Scam-Blocklist/README.md

 #### Effectiveness

 dnstwist uses a list of common phishing targets to find permutations of the targets' domains.
-The target list is a handpicked collection of cryptocurrency exchanges, delivery companies, etc. collated while wary of potential false positives.
+The target list is a handpicked compilation of cryptocurrency exchanges, delivery companies, etc. collated while wary of potential false positives.
 The list of phishing targets can be viewed here: [phishing_targets.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/phishing_targets.txt)

-The generated domain permutations are appended with commonly abused top-level domains (TLDs) sourced from [Hagezi's Most Abused TLDs feed](https://github.com/hagezi/dns-blocklists#crystal_ball-most-abused-tlds---protects-against-known-malicious-top-level-domains-).
-The domains are then checked for matches in a newly registered domains (NRDs) feed comprising domains registered within the last 30 days.
+The generated domain permutations are checked for matches in a newly registered domains (NRDs) feed comprising domains registered within the last 30 days.
+Each permutation is also tested for alternate top-level domains (TLDs) using the 15 most prevalent TLDs from the NRD feed at the time of retrieval.

 Paired with the NRD feed, dnstwist can effectively retrieve newly-created phishing domains with marginal false positives.

 ### Regarding other sources